haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-nanobody-antigen/index.md

 In this section we will prepare the PDB files of the nanobody and antigen for docking.
 Crystal structures of both the antibody and the antigen in their free forms are available from the [PDBe database](https://www.pdbe.org){:target="_blank"}.
-We will use [pdb-tools][link-pdbtools] to perform several operations on the PDB files, such as selecting chains, renumbering residues, and creating ensembles.
+We will use [pdb-tools][link-pdbtools] to perform several operations on the PDB files, such as selecting chains, renumbering residues, and creating ensembles. `pdb-tools` is already installed in the `haddock3` environment.

 _**Note**_ that `pdb-tools` is also available as a [web service](https://wenmr.science.uu.nl/pdbtools/){:target="_blank"}.